Prince1314-patel/Multi-speaker-diarization/README.md

 Or create a script to automate the process.

-## Transcription Details
+## Diarization and Transcription Details
-This project now uses the local [OpenAI Whisper](https://github.com/openai/whisper) model for all transcription tasks.
-You can select the model size (e.g., 'base', 'small', 'medium', 'large') in your code.
-No internet connection or API key is required for transcription, but a compatible GPU is recommended for faster processing.

-## Hybrid Diarization Workflow (WhisperX + pyannote)

-This project now uses a hybrid diarization approach:

-1. **Initial Diarization with WhisperX**: Fast, accurate transcription and speaker segmentation using OpenAI WhisperX.
-2. **Refinement with pyannote.audio**: Further refines speaker segments using pyannote's advanced diarization pipeline.

-### Requirements
-- `whisperx` (latest)
-- `pyannote.audio` (latest, installed as a dependency of whisperx)
-- Hugging Face account and access token (set as `HUGGINGFACE_TOKEN` environment variable)

-### Usage
-- The pipeline and app will automatically use the hybrid workflow for diarization.
-- No code changes are needed for users; just ensure dependencies are installed and the Hugging Face token is set.

-### Notes
-- You can adjust the workflow or fallback to either method by editing `src/diarization.py`.
-- For best results, use high-quality audio and ensure preprocessing completes successfully.
+This project uses [NVIDIA NeMo](https://github.com/NVIDIA/NeMo) for all speaker diarization tasks.
+The diarization config YAML file should be placed in the `src/` directory (e.g., `diar_infer_general.yaml`).

+Transcription is performed locally on each diarized segment.
+No cloud API or external service is required for diarization or transcription.

 ## Evaluation Scripts